open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 ## Motivation

-OpenTelemetry has pending requests to standardize the metrics emitted by SDKs.
+OpenTelemetry has pending requests to standardize conventions for the metrics emitted by SDKs.
 At the same time, the OpenTelemetry Collector is becoming a stable and critical part of the ecosystem, and it has different semantic conventions.
 Here we attempt to unify them.

 ## Explanation

 The OpenTelemetry Collector's pipeline metrics were derived from the OpenCensus collector.
-There is no original source material explaining the current state of metrics in the OTel collector.

 ### Collector metrics